DownD/MetinPythonLib/README.md

   - SetInFilterMode(\<int\>mode)<br>
     Changes filter mode for incoming packets, if set to 1, it will shows all packets that  correspond to the filter, if set to 0 it will show all packets that are not within the filter

+## Compiler Notes

+Python 2.7 (32 biits) needs to be installed in the system (C:/Python27) by default.